 This 33-mile railroad line is one of the oldest continuously operating railroads in the United States.
 Scenic excursion trips leave from the historic depot in Unity at noon on Thursday, Friday, Saturday, and Sunday, following a turntable demonstration at 11:30 a.m.

 Old Fort Western

 16 Cony St.

-Built in 1754, this National Historic Landmark is America's oldest surviving wooden fort.
+Built in 1754, this National Historic Landmark is America's oldest surviving wooden fort and it a great place to visit during your next family vacation to Maine when you are looking for things to do and family activities.
 Visitors can tour the fort and its store, which contains hundreds of farming and forestry tools essential to the economic life of the settlement.

 1 Old Orchard St.

 Phone: 207-934 2001